dcherino/Reviews-app/src/docs/Comments.md

 ## Design

-I created the design from scratch using Photoshop and Figma.
-The result is a beautiful user-experience.
-Although I browsed the Internet to get some inspiration, it is a totally original design.
-It is a fully responsive design with very intuitive elements for the user.
+The design was created from scratch using Photoshop, Illustrator and Figma.
+The result, in my opinion, is a beautiful interface with a nice user-experience.
+Although I get some inspiration for the graph, it is a totally original design, fully responsive with very intuitive elements for the user.

 ## Improvements

 More than improvements, I would like to added a option to sort and filter reviews but I ran out of time.
 For sure I will add them in my spare time independently of the recruitment proccess.

+## Test suites coverage

+There test suit cover the main functionality of the application which are:

+* Get inital state from the store.
+* It should properly set loading and error state when fetching data from API.
+* It should properly populate reviews in the state when fetching data from API.
+* It should render the form.
+* It should submit and render a confirmation message.
+* It should thrown an Error message when failing fetching data.
+* It should add a new review to the store.